 An intranet can also promote engagement through an integrated instant messenger.
 The standalone application, Slack is one of several business tools that facilitates real-time conversation.
 You can create private channels to discuss specific projects, keep all stakeholders in the loop and promote collaboration.
 You can even grant access to clients to gain a clearer visibility of a project’s progress.

 Engaging customers for business growth

 Customer feedback is essential for business growth.
 Enabling customers to conveniently give feedback highlights strengths and weaknesses in your service directly from the people who use it, allowing you to react and adapt your offering.
 In doing so, you can continually seek to improve, develop and grow your business.

-Such feedback can be furthered through software, like Net Promotor Score (NPS) tools.
+Such feedback can be furthered through software, like our Net Promotor Score (NPS) tool, Lentl.
 NPS is a globally recognised customer satisfaction metric that can be used to predict customer behaviour.
 The higher the score, the more loyal the customer and the more likely they are to engage positively with your business in future.
 And vice versa.
 Software, such a Lentl, facilitates this two-way communication, simplifying the feedback process for the consumer and giving measurable value to the collected data for the business.

 These tools make it possible to conveniently ask an individual, who has previously engaged with your business, to feedback on how likely they are to recommend the service to a friend of colleague.
 Understanding this allows you to track the performance of your business and more granular aspects, like departments.